adrianogarru/Template-Product-Landing-page---Educational-purpose/README.md

 You can find LIVE this template to the following URL: https://codepen.io/adrianogarru/full/qBdVgBL

-Used brand Antonio Amato as example in case it will be agaist of copyright feel free to contact me at adrianogarru@hotmail.it
+Used brand Antonio Amato as example in case it will be against of copyright feel free to contact me at adrianogarru@hotmail.it